milen-patel/milen-patel.github.io/_posts/2023-10-16-mongodb-cert-guide.md

         ]
       })
       ```
+  * To query on subdocuments, wrap the name in quotations: "a.b"
+    * For example `{customer.age: {$gt: 50}}` finds all the documents where the customer age field is greater than 50

-# Unit 8: MongoDB CRUD Operations: Replace and Delete Documents
+# Unit 8: MongoDB CRUD Operations: Replace and Delete Documents [DONE]
 * `database.collection.replaceOne(filter, replacement, options)` lets you replace a document in MongoDB
   * *Filter*: A query that matches the document to replace
   * *Replacement*: The new document to replace the old one with
   * *Options*: An object specifying parameters for the update
+  * Keeps the ID the same
 * `database.collection.updateOne(filter, update, options)` can be used to update a single document in the collection
   * **upsert** option lets you createa new document if none match the filtered criteria
   * **$set** lets you replace the value of a field with a specified value